HoHuiHsieh/My-OpenAI-Frontend/doc/OAUTH2.md

 **Response:** 204 No Content

 **Description:**
-This endpoint revokes a user's long-lived token by removing their `last_token_refresh` timestamp.
+This endpoint revokes a user's long-lived token by removing their `last_token_refresh` timestamp and setting the `revoked` flag to true on their associated tokens in the database.
 This forces the user to request a new token through the standard authentication flow.

+All token verification endpoints will check if a token has been revoked before allowing access.
+The system maintains a record of revoked tokens to prevent their reuse, even if the JWT itself has not expired.

 ## Database Schema